LarsNorlander/dev-diary/seven-something-in-seven-weeks.md

 ### 7:55 AM

 Started reading up the chapter on Clojure and finally, I could write programs in Lisp-style language. 😂 It's quite fascinating really, writing code in a way that is just sooo different from what you're used to.

+## August 10, 2018

+### 9:50 AM

+Got to finish up the first day of Clojure and that felt like a rather long one.
+It's probably because the language is so different from what I'm used to and I'm learning so much stuff.
+It's interesting to finally learn a Lisp dialect, one that works at the JVM too.